rancher/docs/content/rancher/v2.x/en/installation/install-rancher-on-k8s/upgrades/_index.md

 Upgrading to v2.3.0+ | Any user provisioned cluster will be automatically updated upon any edit as tolerations were added to the images used for Kubernetes provisioning.
 Upgrading to v2.2.0-v2.2.x | Rancher introduced the [system charts](https://github.com/rancher/system-charts) repository which contains all the catalog items required for features such as monitoring, logging, alerting and global DNS.
 To be able to use these features in an air gap install, you will need to mirror the `system-charts` repository locally and configure Rancher to use that repository.
 Please follow the instructions to [configure Rancher system charts]({{<baseurl>}}/rancher/v2.x/en/installation/resources/local-system-charts/).
 Upgrading from v2.0.13 or earlier  | If your cluster's certificates have expired, you will need to perform [additional steps]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/certificate-rotation/#rotating-expired-certificates-after-upgrading-older-rancher-versions) to rotate the certificates.
 Upgrading from v2.0.7 or earlier | Rancher introduced the `system` project, which is a project that's automatically created to store important namespaces that Kubernetes needs to operate.
 During upgrade to v2.0.7+, Rancher expects these namespaces to be unassigned from all projects.
-Before beginning upgrade, check your system namespaces to make sure that they're unassigned to [prevent cluster networking issues]({{<baseurl>}}/rancher/v2.x/en/upgrades/upgrades/namespace-migration/#preventing-cluster-networking-issues).
+Before beginning upgrade, check your system namespaces to make sure that they're unassigned to [prevent cluster networking issues.]({{<baseurl>}}/rancher/v2.x/en/installation/install-rancher-on-k8s/upgrades/namespace-migration)

 # RKE Add-on Installs

 **Important: RKE add-on install is only supported up to Rancher v2.0.8**

 Please use the Rancher helm chart to install Rancher on a Kubernetes cluster.
-For details, see the [Kubernetes Install - Installation Outline]({{<baseurl>}}/rancher/v2.x/en/installation/install-rancher-on-k8s/#installation-outline).
+For details, see the [Kubernetes Install]({{<baseurl>}}/rancher/v2.x/en/installation/install-rancher-on-k8s/).

 If you are currently using the RKE add-on install method, see [Migrating from a RKE add-on install]({{<baseurl>}}/rancher/v2.x/en/upgrades/upgrades/migrating-from-rke-add-on/) for details on how to move to using the helm chart.